aokranj/website/public/wp-content/plugins/simple-banner/readme.txt

 4. This is the settings page... and the fourth screen shot.

 == Changelog ==

+= 2.11.0 =
+* New feature: ability to change expiration date by specific time

+= 2.10.9 =
+* Bug fix in preview banner.

+= 2.10.8 =
+* Fix security bug in admin panel.

 = 2.10.7 =
 * Bug fix for XSS.